Royal Albert Hall

 A History of Co-operation

-For over 15 years, Audience Systems have been working with London’s Royal Albert Hall – quite possibly the UK’s best known and most prestigious concert venue.
+For 25 years, Audience Systems have been working with London’s Royal Albert Hall – quite possibly the UK’s best known and most prestigious concert venue.

 In 1996, Audience Systems were appointed to remove the seating in the upper circle, increase the rake of the floor and install over 1500 new seats.
 The chairs’ striking design includes a high show wood back and unique fabrics and finishes.
 With a very tight timeframe, staff worked overnight to complete the project.